MarkEWaite/jenkins-bugs/README.md

 7. Commit to the base branch and confirm that only the base branch job runs
 8. Commit to the project-1 branch and confirm that only the project-1 branch job runs
 9. Commit to the project-2 branch and confirm that only the project-2 branch job runs
+10. Merge from project-1 to the base branch and confirm that only the base branch job runs